teleject/creatingonlineconferences.com/src/index.md

 ---
 layout: home
 title: 'Building engaging online events that succeed'
-postsHeading: Latest posts
+postsHeading: The Latest Posts
-archiveButtonText: See all posts
+archiveButtonText: See All the Posts
 socialImage: 'https://OnlineEventBlog.com/images/onlineevent-og-image.png'
 ---